shmilgan/ohwr/doc/startup-guide/wrs-startup_guide.md

 > **Notes**: A NTP server should be provided for the grandmaster switch so that we can distribute the current TAI seconds to the whole WR network

+### Using menuconfig

+Another way to modify the parameters to configure the [WRS] in Grandmaster is by [opening an SSH terminal](#login-via-ssh) and then run the command:

+    make -C /wr/etc/ menuconfig

+You will get a menu to directly modify the `dot-config` but with a more friendly[^termdisplay] interface.
+Then just go to `Timing Mode`, select `Grand-Master`, `Save`, `Exit`.
+Your WRS is now ready to be in GM mode at next reboot.

+[^termdisplay]: With some small terminal size, or while using minicom the ncurse interface does not behave well, and the menuconfig is not properly displayed.

 ### By editing the dot-config file in a terminal

 If you prefer to configure the [WRS] using a terminal you should open the `dot-config` file